jupyterlab/jupyterlab/README.md

 npm run watch:serverextension
 ```

-and refresh the browser after each sucessful update.
+and refresh the browser after each successful update.

 NPM Package